TomasHubelbauer/bun-basic-auth-cookie/readme.md

 a secure connection.

-However, on iOS, when pinning a PWA to the home screen and using Basic Auth to log into it, the authorization state won't be remember between app restarts.
+However, on iOS, when pinning a PWA to the home screen and using Basic Auth to log into it, the authorization state won't be remembered between app restarts.

 This is less of a problem on desktop browsers where the tab can be left opened or even pinned so that the session state remains persisted.